uditkatyal/songfitt_/README.md

 - [Numpy]() - NumPy is the fundamental package for array computing with Python.
 - [Three Graphs]() - 3-D Charts for the web.

-## Conclusion
+## Conclusion and Future Scope

-In this project, I have presented a novel framework for Music recommendation that is driven by data and simple effective recommendation system for generating songs as per users choice.
+- In this project, I have presented a novel framework for Music recommendation that is driven by data and simple effective recommendation system for generating songs as per users choice.
+- Moving forward, I will use a larger Spotify database by using the Spotify API to collect my own data, and explore different algorithms to predict popularity score rather than doing binary classification.